0xCOrS/WriteUps/Active.md

 # Active – 10.10.10.100

 To begin with, a Nmap scan will be issued to obtain all the open TCP ports on the target.
-Following command is used “sudo nmap -sS -p- --min-rate 1000 -oN activePortScan active.htb”.
+Following command is used ``` sudo nmap -sS -p- --min-rate 1000 -oN activePortScan active.htb ```

 ![image](images/Active/Imagen1.png)

 ## 4.1.1 Service Enumeration

 Once the open ports are known, the services enumeration process begins.
-In order to do this, Nmap tool is used and, specifically the following command: “sudo nmap -sS -sV -O -sC -p53,88,135,139,389,445,464,593,636,3268,3269,5722,9389,47001 -oN activeServiceVer-sionScan active.htb
+In order to do this, Nmap tool is used and, specifically the following command: ``` sudo nmap -sS -sV -O -sC -p53,88,135,139,389,445,464,593,636,3268,3269,5722,9389,47001 -oN activeServiceVer-sionScan active.htb ```

 ![image](images/Active/Imagen2.png)

 ### SMB Enumeration

-SMB enumeration was made using enum4linux initially with the following command: “enum4linux -a 10.10.10.100”
+SMB enumeration was made using enum4linux initially with the following command: ``` enum4linux -a 10.10.10.100 ```

 ![image](images/Active/Imagen3.png)

 As seen in the previous picture, null sessions are possible and it was possible to list all the shares and which permissions do I have (as an anonymous user) over them.

-As I only have listing permissions over Replication share, this will be the starting point to continue enumerating SMB.
+As I only have listing permissions over Replication share, this will be the next step to continue enumerating SMB.

-Next step is to spider the Replication share using as pattern “.”.
-A s shown on the next pic-ture, plenty of files were found.
+I will now spider the Replication share using as pattern “.”.
+As shown on the next picture, plenty of files were found.

 ![image](images/Active/Imagen4.png)